hirosystems/token-metadata-api/README.md

 ## API reference

-See the [Token Metadata Service API Reference](https://token-metadata-api.vercel.app/) for more information.
+See the [Token Metadata API Reference](https://docs.hiro.so/metadata/) for more information.

 ## Quick start